Landcare Australia: Affiliates

 Landcare Australia maintains the online National Landcare Directory (NLD), which includes a wide variety of community-based groups across Australia, including landcare networks and groups, farmers, landholders, traditional custodians, junior groups and coastcare groups.

+The National Landcare Network is the national peak body representing community landcare groups in Australia.
+Its aim is to "represent, support and foster the community Landcare movement".
+As of 2023 its members include around 2000 landcare organisations from the states and territories, which represent around 6000 individual Landcare groups.

 Governance

 The CEO of Landcare Australia as of 2021 is Shane Norrish.
 The organisation is governed by a board headed by chair (2021) Doug Humann AM, former leader of Bush Heritage Australia.

 National Landcare Awards

 Landcare Australia runs the biennial National Landcare Awards.
 The 2020 awards ceremony was postponed to August 2021 owing to the COVID-19 pandemic in Australia, with an awards ceremony hosted by ABC TV presenter Costa Georgiadis was held online, along with the Landcare Australia conference.
-Awards were given over nine categories, including youth, Indigenous, soil care and farming.
+Awards were given in over nine categories, including: youth, Indigenous, soil care, and farming.

 Caring for Country

 There are a number of projects known as "Caring for Country" in operation.
-These focus on local Indigenous people working to repair Indigenous lands and to preserve the environment using their cultural knowledge and connection to country, and are often carried out in conjunction with non-Indigenous people and organisations who are willing and able to assist.
+These focus on local Indigenous people and custodians working to repair Indigenous lands and to preserve the environment using their cultural knowledge and connection to country, and are often carried out in conjunction with non-Indigenous people and organisations who are willing and able to assist.
 The organisation and funding of Caring for Country projects is often different to local Landcare groups.
 Federal government landcare (under the National Landcare Program and Caring for Our Country budgets) has funded projects and Indigenous ranger positions.